 Search Console data reunited with Google Analytic data showing the impact of SERP impression on goal conversion

-Without data from multiple sources, it can be difficult to qualify what the figures before you are telling you.
+Without data from multiple sources, it can be difficult to qualify the figures before you are saying.
 Should for example I know that a lot of my site's traffic is from social media, that may not be enough for me.
 If I have limited time and limited resources (who doesn't), I need to know where to focus my efforts.
 Where is my time best spent, Facebook, Twitter, etc.?
 If I can combine various data sets, if I can see my social traffic, the number of users liking my Facebook page, all while seeing how many favorites I'm garnering on Twitter, I may be able to determine which social source is most valuable

 to me, and where I should spend the bulk of time and effort.
 I can see which platform is having an impact on my site's traffic.